Meadow Lea: Oliver Triggs

 From 1939 to 1946 Triggs owned the approximately 2000 acre Kyalla Park sheep farm and horse stud near Orange, which had the first electrified sheep-shearing shed in Australia (built in about 1910 by the previous owners, the Stuart family, builders of Luna Park Sydney).
 Subsequently the property was slowly subdivided and sold off by the Dutton family, so that it was around 150 acre when owned by the Napier family from 1982 to 2021.
 In 1939 Triggs' racehorse Gilltown won the Moonee Valley Cup (and again in 1940) and City Tattersall's Gold Cup, and ran in the Melbourne Cup (leading almost to the home turn).
+In c1960-74 Triggs' wife Nita owned 'Landers' (with c11 acres, now subdivided No. 6) in The Avenue, Burradoo, Bowral, where her granddaughters kept riding horses.

 Ken Triggs

-Kenneth Oliver Triggs OAM (1924–), the only son of Oliver Triggs, was a director and 25% shareholder in Meadow Lea from 1945 until the company's sale to Vegetable Oils Proprietary Limited in about 1956.
+Kenneth Oliver Triggs OAM (5 April 1924 – 11 July 2022), the only son of Oliver Triggs, was a director and 25% shareholder in Meadow Lea from 1945 until the company's sale to Vegetable Oils Proprietary Limited in 1956.
 He subsequently became a farmer and Chairman of the NSW Egg Board, a manufacturer of polystyrene containers, Chairman of Mutual Home Loans Fund of Australia Limited and Information Electronics Limited.
 In 2003 he became the Secretary of the Auburn sub-Branch of the Returned and Services League of Australia (RSL), and was made a life member of the RSL in 2008.
 He received an Order of Australia in 2011 for service to veterans and their families.
-He married Ruth Donnison in 1950 and they had two sons, David and Andrew.
-The couple divorced in about 1976, and in about 1985 Triggs married Lesley-Anne Woodward.
+He married Ruth Carol Donnison (2 August 1926 - 4 May 2023) on 4 July 1950 (best man: Colonel Rene Lemercier, bridesmaid: Wendy Playfair, friend: Pam Hornibrook) and had two sons, David (b1957) and Andrew (b1961).
+He built in c1960 a single storey house at 4B Wentworth Street, at the top of Point Piper, next door to horse trainer Tommy Smith, near Kilmory (Ave Maria Retreat House), which was sold in c1972 and demolished c2010.
+The couple divorced in c1976, and on 20 June 1986 Triggs married Lesley-Anne Woodward, who had 4 children from her previous marriage.